 Here, the hackers can flood a network with high volumes of traffic and disrupt the legitimate requests from getting any resources.
 We think you see this kind of attack on a daily basis on centralized enterprises.

 In reality, the method is to keep sending a large number of requests to the company’s server, not giving it time to cope with the increased traffic surge.
 As a result, the bandwidth runs out, and the server crashes.

-However, I would like to point out, hackers can’t actually steal anything rather than just causing harm to the network activity.
-More so, many blockchain solutions can safeguard it form this kind of attack efficiently.
+However, WE would like to point out, hackers can’t actually steal anything rather than just causing harm to the network activity.
+More so, many blockchain solutions can safeguard it from this kind of attack efficiently.

 Hacking the Blockchain or Crypto Exchanges?